- Ages 0-12

 Yes, snacks are available.

-Lands End Visitors Centre has not told us if they are fully wheelchair friendly.
+No, Lands End Visitors Centre is not wheelchair friendly.

 Yes, Lands End Visitors Centre have stated they are pushchair friendly.